 Usually.
 Our servers use special software that (in most cases) makes links work even if they contain capitalization errors.
 In other words, although we use Unix servers for reliability, our servers treat URLs in the same forgiving fashion as Windows servers.

 That means that if you're transferring your website from a Windows server to Tiger Technologies, you usually don't need to worry about fixing the capitalization of links to avoid "file not found" errors.
 If your file is named "MyPage.html" and you have a link referring to "mypage.html", it will work, just as it did on a Windows server.

 That's not to say that you shouldn't try to make your links match your file names.
 For technical reasons, pages that are accessed through miscapitalized links take a little more time to load.
 The delay is only a few milliseconds, but every little bit helps.

 Case-sensitivity and WordPress

-If you use WordPress to manage your site, WordPress itself has a rule that effectively says “make WordPress handle requests for any URL that doesn’t exactly match a file path on the disk, including the case of that path”.
+If you use WordPress to manage your site, WordPress adds a rule to the site’s .htaccess file that says “make WordPress handle requests for any URL that doesn’t exactly match a file path on the disk, even if the only difference is the case of that path”.